 Financial Action Task Force

-Starting with its own members, the FATF monitors countries’ progress in implementing the FATF Recommendations; reviews money laundering and terrorist financing techniques and counter-measures; and, promotes the adoption and implementation of the FATF Recommendations globally.
+Starting with its own members, the FATF monitors countries’ progress in implementing the FATF Recommendations; reviews money laundering and terrorist financing techniques and counter-measures; and, lastly, promotes the adoption and implementation of the FATF Recommendations globally.

 Summary of 40 recommendations

-- The identification of risks and development of appropriate policies
+- Identify risks and develop appropriate policies

-- The transparency of legal persons and arrangements
+- Transparency of legal persons and arrangements

 - Monitor progress, review AML technologies, countermeasures and promote adoption of FATF recommendations